VYPT for 2022 has been cancelled.

 - Falling Tower: Identical discs are stacked one on top of another to form a freestanding tower.
 The bottom disc can be removed by applying a sudden horizontal force such that the rest of the tower will drop down onto the surface and the tower remains standing.
 Investigate the phenomenon and determine the conditions that allow the tower to remain standing.

-Registration of Teams opens at the beginning of Term 2 and closed on Friday, 23rd July.
+Registration of Teams opened at the beginning of Term 2 and closed on Friday, 29th July.
 See Details below.

 Tournament Date: Saturday 10th September from 9:00am until 3:30pm.